Estimated reading time: 6 minutes

 Organizations embrace quality practices to ensure the safety of their workers and their products.

 This commitment is to develop quality products and services that perform the way the customer expected.

 Total quality management (TQM) is a business practice that looks at management principles to guide the organization.

 Business practices that support a quality environment focus on things like leadership, customer experience, process improvement, decisions based on data, employee involvement in decision-making, and improvement efforts.

 What Is The Goal Of A TQM Organization

 The ultimate goal of a TQM organization is to create products and services, through efficient and effective processes, that are safe, error-free, and exceed the expectations of the paying customer.

 To do this, organizations write policies and procedures, train employees on expected behaviors and compliance with procedures, and monitor performance.

-Having a policy that is not enforced is, in many cases, worse than having no policy at all.
-The reason being, it creates confusion in the workplace.
+To have a policy that is not enforced is, in many cases, worse than having no policy at all.
+The reason is, it creates confusion in the workplace.